 Having the turnover number alone is not enough to determine the value of the business.
 To better interpret it, other factors must also be taken into consideration such as:

-Undeniably, the valuation of business based on turnover is an effective way of conducting a business valuation.
+Undeniably, looking at the target company based on turnover is an excellent starting point when conducting a business valuation.

 Our business brokers are thoroughly experienced in helping many different business owners move through this process and get the support that they need.
 Contact our knowledgeable business brokers to discover more about whether now the right time is to sell and the steps that you can take to prepare yourself.